ErnSur/Unity-Http-Debugger/README.md

 - Runtime API
     - Process Request API
     - Integrate UniTask?
+    - If you’re using the HttpClient class another option is to pass a custom message handler to it’s constructor

 - Editor
     - Serialize data outside EditorPrefs, so that two different project dont share the same data